alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

 #### The Scope of Executive Privilege

 #### Presidential Immunity from Civil Damages Liability for offical actions
-- Absolute immunity from civil liability under some official circumstances
+- Absolute immunity from civil liability & damages under some official circumstances
   - See *[Nixon v.
 Fitzgerald](Link)*